miao1007/gitbook-plugin-GraphvizAndPlantUML/README.md

 Please keep in mind, if you want more about privacy/safety, please replace your own LOCAL render server.

-> HTTPS is NOT supported yet.
-Create your own server is preferred.

 ```json
 {
   "plugins": ["graphviz-and-plant-uml"],